NextCenturyCorporation/nucleus-data-server/README.md

 * The **server** module contains the core Neon Server code.
 * The **esadapter** module contains the Elasticsearch REST datastore adapter.

-Change the modules used in your build with the [settings.gradle](./settings.gradle) file.
+Change the modules used in your build with the [gradle.properties](./gradle.properties) and [settings.gradle](./settings.gradle) files.

 ## Properties